 Engraving Using the Bantam Tools Software’s SVG Support

 Let’s first look at machining engravings using the built-in SVG support in the Bantam Tools software.
-Our software can interpret SVG files in basic and advanced SVG handling.
-Basic SVG handling reads fills as engravings and reads strokes as cutouts.
+Our software can interpret SVG files in classic and advanced SVG handling.
+Classic SVG handling reads fills as engravings and reads strokes as cutouts.
 Advanced SVG handling allows you to do multiple cutout operations in one file using color coding.

 In the Initial Setup tab, load your SVG file into the Bantam Tools software.
 Then, under the Milling Tools dropdown menu, select the tool you wish to use.
 With this one simple step, all of the toolpaths are automatically created and the speeds and feeds defined for this design.
 This is because the Bantam Tools software combines the resulting shape with the tools you’ve selected, as well as the scaling, placement, and any other settings you specify.